Norvel Nokes

-Norvel Lane "N.L."
-Nokes (April 3, 1841 – October 7, 1883), sometimes spelled Norval Nokes, was a United States Marine Corps officer, commanding officer of the Marine Barracks in Washington, D.C., and the namesake of Nokesville, Virginia.
+Norvel Lane Nokes (April 3, 1841 – October 7, 1883), sometimes spelled Norval Nokes, was a United States Marine Corps officer, commanding officer of the Marine Barracks in Washington, D.C., and the namesake of Nokesville, Virginia.

 Early life

 Norvel Lane Nokes was born on April 3, 1841, in Washington, D.C.
 He was married to Cornelia Livingston Rodgers, a California native and the granddaughter of Secretary of the Navy John Rodgers.
 They had one daughter.
 In 1859, Nokes purchased one of the first parcels of land in the area now known as Nokesville.
 His half brothers, James and George Nokes, both purchased plots of land in the area during the same period.

 Military career

 From the American Civil War until 1872, Nokes served in a variety of Naval posts.

 Civil War

 During the Civil War, he served aboard the USS Vincennes (November 1861 to June 1863) and USS Pensacola.
 In December 1863, Vincennes successfully captured two Confederate supply ships.
 In 1863, President Abraham Lincoln nominated and commissioned Nokes as a first lieutenant.
 In the 1860s, Nokes corresponded with Commandant of the Marine Corps John Harris.
 In 1864, Nokes was a member of a Board of Survey along with Major Charles G. McCawley and Major George R. Graham.